Eufranio Eriguel: Mayor of Agoo

-Following in his father's footsteps, Eriguel ran for Mayor and won, becoming the Mayor of Agoo on July 1, 1998.
-He held this office until June 30, 2007.
-Through his leadership, Agoo underwent various redevelopments and started various programs and events.
-These enabled Agoo to reap regional and national awards such as the Hall of Fame Awardee as the Cleanest, Safest and Greenest Municipality - 1st to 3rd Class Municipality Category (Gawad Pangulo sa Kapaligiran) Regional and National Level.
+Eriguel was elected Mayor of Agoo in 1998, serving until 2007.
+During his term, Agoo underwent various redevelopments and started various programs and events enabling it to reap regional and national awards such as the Hall of Fame Awardee as the Cleanest, Safest and Greenest Municipality - 1st to 3rd Class Municipality Category (Gawad Pangulo sa Kapaligiran) Regional and National Level.

-During his term, in the years 2002-04 and 2008, Agoo ranked 1st in the Department of Education's National Literacy Award as Most Outstanding LGU.
+In 2002-04, Agoo ranked 1st in the Department of Education's National Literacy Award as Most Outstanding LGU.
 In 2009, Agoo won Best LGU (1st - 3rd Class Municipality Category) in Literacy Promotion (2-time National and Regional Champion).
-Although this was awarded during Sandra Eriguel's, Eriguel's wife, term as Mayor, the literacy program was spearheaded by Eriguel in 1998.

-Agoo, under Eriguel's term as Mayor, gained recognition by winning numerous local awards in different fields of local governance.

-President of League of Mayors

-Eriguel served as the president for the Mayor's League of Municipalities of the Philippines from 1998 to 2007.
-The league is a "juridical body" that is mandated by the government.
-Its purpose is for the ventilation, articulation and crystallization of issues affecting municipal government administration, which are secured through proper and legal means.
+Eriguel also served as the president for the Mayor's League of Municipalities of the Philippines from 1998 to 2007.

 Town Plaza commercialization and other events

-During his term as Mayor of Agoo, Eriguel was involved in the construction of a commercial building within the premises of the town plaza —a redevelopment which the Philippine Supreme court later ruled to be "irregular" in the "Land Bank of the Philippines v.
+During his term as Mayor, Eriguel was involved in the construction of a commercial building within the premises of the town plaza —a redevelopment which the Supreme Court later ruled to be "irregular" in the "Land Bank of the Philippines v.
 Cacayuran" ruling.
-The decision "penalizes abusive municipal officials" even beyond their terms, so it is considered a “landmark” case in Philippine Jurisprudence.
+The decision "penalizes abusive municipal officials" even beyond their terms, and is considered a landmark case in Philippine jurisprudence.
 However, the court later granted a motion for reconsideration regarding the case on May 15, 2015, because the Municipality of Agoo had not been impleaded in the original case.

-Another redevelopment which took place during Eriguel's term as Mayor of Agoo was the partial conversion of the Museo de Iloko into a franchise of fastfood giant Chowking.
+Another redevelopment which took place was the partial conversion of the Museo de Iloko into a franchise of fastfood giant Chowking.
 The Don Eufemio F. Eriguel Memorial National High School, named after Eriguel's father, was also established during his term.

-After a nine-year tenure, he had reached the maximum term limit June 30, 2007 and could no longer run for the position mayor of Agoo.
-His wife Sandra Young Eriguel won as Mayor on May 15, 2007.
-Eriguel was then appointed as an adviser to the government of the province of La Union for municipal affairs—a post he held until June 30, 2010.
+Eriguel was succeeded by his wife Sandra as Mayor in 2007.
+Eriguel was then appointed as an adviser to the provincial government of La Union for municipal affairs—a post he held until June 30, 2010.